tmsalab/ohoegdm/README.md

 <!-- badges: end -->

-The goal of `ohoegdm` is to provide an implementation of the Ordinal Higher-order Exploratory General Diagnostic Model for Polytomous Data.
+The goal of `ohoegdm` is to provide an implementation of the Ordinal Higher-order Exploratory General Diagnostic Model for Polytomous Data as described by Culpepper and Balamuta (In Press)
+<doi:10.1080/00273171.2021.1985949>.

 ## Installation